Why you’ll love these

 You have to love a dessert with just 4 basic ingredients.

 - Cream: This is thickened or heavy cream

 It always amazes me how these simple ingredients can make such a luscious, incredibly special dessert.

 How to make creme brûlée at home

 - Start by heating together cream and sugar (photo 1) in a medium saucepan, stirring until the sugar dissolves.

 - Add some instant coffee granules (photo 2) and stir until they’ve dissolved.

-- Whisk some egg yolks until they’re lightened and thickened a little (photo 3).
+- Whisk some egg yolks in a large bowl until they’re lightened and thickened a little (photo 3).

 - Slowly drizzle the hot coffee cream mixture into the yolks, while stirring (photo 4).

-- Pour the cream mixture through a strainer (photo 5).
+- Pour the cream mixture through a fine mesh sieve (photo 5).